 A brooder is very simply a warm area to safely house ducklings while they are very young until they are able to care for themselves.
 Idealy, you should have your brooder set up, warmed and all ready before the ducklings arrive.

-Over the years I’ve tried different types of brooders out, and plastic totes are one of the easiest, but I found ducks quickly outgrew our largest tote quickly, and after a week I transitioned them to a Plastic Kiddie Pool with fencing wrapped securely around the pool, to keep the resident curious dogs away from our ducklings.
+Over the years I’ve tried different types of brooders out, and plastic totes are one of the easiest, but I found ducks quickly outgrew our largest tote quickly, and after a week I transitioned them to a Plastic Kiddie Pool with fencing wrapped securely around the pool, to keep the curious resident dog away from our ducklings.
 The pool worked well, but it wasn’t long before the duckling where spending the majority of their days in a run outside when weather premitted.

 Ducklings like a temperature of 90-92 degrees for the first 3 days, then 85-90 degrees for days 4 to 7.
 After the ducklings are a week old, drop the temperature in their brooder by approximately 5 degrees per week.